Howdoo (UDOO) Price Tops $0.0075

-Howdoo (UDOO) traded up 41.4% against the US dollar during the 24-hour period ending at 0:00 AM Eastern on July 12th.
-Over the last week, Howdoo has traded up 29.5% against the US dollar.
-Howdoo has a total market capitalization of $3.57 million and approximately $813,212.00 worth of Howdoo was traded on exchanges in the last 24 hours.
-One Howdoo coin can currently be purchased for approximately $0.0075 or 0.00000017 BTC on major cryptocurrency exchanges.
+Howdoo (UDOO) traded up 41.4% against the dollar during the 24-hour period ending at 20:00 PM ET on July 13th.
+During the last week, Howdoo has traded up 29.5% against the dollar.
+One Howdoo coin can currently be bought for about $0.0075 or 0.00000017 BTC on popular cryptocurrency exchanges.
+Howdoo has a total market cap of $3.57 million and $813,212.00 worth of Howdoo was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.